clepore/angular-ticking/README.md

 ====================================================
 Christopher Lepore

-An angular-based pomodoro-like task app to show off a bit of my experience.
+**An angular-based pomodoro-like task app**
-(http://en.wikipedia.org/wiki/Pomodoro_Technique)

 Basically its a todo app that’s tied to a timer (all client side).
 Pomodoros are usually 25 minute intervals but for this demo they are varying durations in seconds.
+(http://en.wikipedia.org/wiki/Pomodoro_Technique)

 **The app features:**
 - input form for creating a new task